lifepillar/vim-cheat40/Readme.md

 - each item consists of a description, a key sequence, and a label;
 - the description must fit in columns 1–25 (long descriptions may be split into several lines);
-- the key sequence and the label must fit in columns 26-40 (long key sequences may be split into several lines);
+- the key sequence and the label must fit in columns 26–40 (long key sequences should be split into several lines);
 - the label is a right-justified sequence of one or more characters (e.g., `N` for Normal mode, `I` for Insert mode, and so on).